Multi-channel to Omni-channel Retail Analytics: A Big Data Use Case

-Today, as digital and mobile channels accelerate in terms of adoption retailers like Best Buy, Lowes, Barnes and Noble, Saks, Macys, Nordstrom are very worried about becoming showrooms for online retailers.
+Today, as digital & mobile channels transform the customer experience and engagement, retailers like Best Buy, Lowes, Barnes and Noble, Saks, Macys, Nordstrom are very worried about becoming showrooms for online retailers.

-This “showrooming” trend is a seismic shift and already posing a strategic problem in consumer electronics, books, shoes, appliances where a growing number of consumers are going to retailers to test drive products and then go online with mobile phones to transact at a cheaper price elsewhere.
-Best Buy and others appear to be in danger of turning into Amazon.com’s “showroom”, which has the advantage of low-touch self-service, and other lower overhead costs and mostly can avoid sales tax collection.
+This “showrooming” trend is a steady seismic shift and poses a strategic problem in consumer electronics, books, shoes, appliances where a growing number of consumers are going to retailers to test drive products and then go online with mobile phones to transact at a cheaper price elsewhere.
+Best Buy and others are in danger of turning into Amazon.com’s “showroom”, which has the advantage of low-touch self-service, and other lower overhead costs (e.g, automated warehouses).

-To avoid the “browse but not buy” behavior in brick-and-mortar stores, new “dynamic customer experiences” strategies are emerging driven by big data analytics to aggregate/leverage/act customer intelligence and drive more consumer loyalty.
-They have convert “lookers into buyers” or create new cross-channel experiences like “site ->store -> delivery pickup -> door” or “mobile <-> web <-> store”.
+To avoid the “browse but not buy” behavior in brick-and-mortar stores, new “dynamic customer experiences” strategies are emerging driven by predictive analytics to aggregate/leverage/act customer intelligence and drive more consumer loyalty.
+The goal — convert “lookers into buyers” or create new cross-channel experiences like “site -> store -> delivery pickup -> door” or “mobile <-> web <-> store”.

 Retailing has evolved from single channel models to multi-channel to omni-channel to multi-screen experiences.
 Multi-channel meant retailers sold directly to the customer via more than one channel but they were isolated channel-centric silo’d experiences.

 The state of the art is evolving into omni-channel, unified and integrated customer-centric experiences.
 In other words, simultaneously leveraging customer touchpoints — mobile, social, kiosks, store, etc, — to create a seamless experience.